Restoring Healthy Habits When You’re Burned Out

 - Exercise will increase your self-esteem and ease the symptoms related to burnout such as lethargy and exhaustion.
-Pick 3 days in the week where you can go for a brisk walk to get you back into a routine.
+Pick three days in the week where you can go for a brisk walk to get you back into a routine.

 Your feelings and emotions are neglected:

-- Take two minutes when you wake up to recognise what you feel.
+- Take two minutes when you wake up to recognize what you feel.
 You can write down a couple of feeling words if it will help.
 This will encourage you to monitor feelings of burnout, and see an improvement in your mood as you begin to take care of yourself again.

-You feel apathy towards work and life:
+You feel apathy toward work and life: